DiaperHugger/BedWetter/README.md

 A chance outcome can be used with the WET CHANCE% under the WETTING menu.
 This is a percentage chance that any activation happens at all.
 This option wraps all options chosen for output!

 Optional: A temperature sensor can be added to control the secondary relay.
 It can control the relay with a desired holding temp by changing the Idle Temp option in the HEAT menu.
 If left 0 or temp sensor is not present you can still use the secondary relay by pressing the LEFT button on the home screen to activate.
-All relays will turn on once the program has ended.
+All relays will turn off once the program has ended.

 A flow sensor can be added to track total liquid used and also to get a sense the amount of liquid used for a specific duration.
 See menu description for information on setup and calibration!